UcJunE/TGC-Project-02/README.md

 2. [React-Icon](https://react-icons.github.io/react-icons/) - Used for beautiful icons of website

+3. [Flaticon]("https://www.flaticon.com/free-icons/perfume") - Used for Icon on the browser

 ### Pop up :

 1. [React-Tostify](https://fkhadra.github.io/react-toastify/introduction) - Used for beautiful Pop up of website